metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _Key Injuries_

 Pittsburgh should see most of their key defensive personnel return this week after missing last week's contest against the Chargers.
 Minkah Fitzpatrick, Joe Haden, and Isaiah Loudermilk are primed to return.
 T.J.
-Watt is only practicing in limited capacity given the nature of his injuries - his status is questionable this weekend.
+Watt is only practicing in limited capacity given the nature of his injuries - his status is questionable this weekend, though things are trending towards him starting.
 Pittsburgh may also suffer a critical hit to their offensive line now that their starting center is out with a pectoral injury.

 Bengals are refreshingly healthy for once.